 Before Mr. Powers joined Baron & Budd, he was a trial attorney for the United States Department of Justice (DOJ) in Washington D.C.
-At DOJ, he defended the United States in complex, high-stakes civil litigation in federal courts nationwide.
-He was engaged in all aspects of mass tort and toxic tort cases that often involved hundreds of plaintiffs, complex issues of scientific and medical causation, novel issues of federal and state law, and numerous expert witnesses.
-Mr. Powers has researched, drafted, and argued motions to dismiss in multiple federal district courts nationwide, including successfully arguing before the Judicial Panel on Multidistrict Litigation.
+At DOJ, he defended the United States in high-stakes mass tort and toxic tort litigation in federal courts nationwide.
+Mr. Powers has researched, drafted, and argued motions to dismiss in multiple federal district courts, including successfully arguing before the Judicial Panel on Multidistrict Litigation.
 Mr. Powers was awarded DOJ Civil Division Rookie of the Year for his exceptional performance and notable contributions toward the Division’s mission.

 In addition to his case duties, Mr. Powers trained other DOJ attorneys on issues such as governmental privileges, authentication of evidence, and Federal Tort Claims Act legal issues.
 Mr. Powers also was a member of the Civil Division E-Discovery Committee where he provided input and drafted guidance on e-discovery issues.
 In addition, he was recognized as an outstanding mentor and managed his office’s summer law intern program.

 Prior to DOJ, Mr. Powers worked in the City of Philadelphia’s Law Department.
 Mr. Powers also has worked as an intern for the United States Environmental Protection Agency, the United States Attorney’s Office for the Eastern District of Pennsylvania, the Honorable Sandra Mozer Moss in the Philadelphia Court of Common Pleas, and a private law firm.